Ellf/ellf/README.md

 # 👋 Hi, I'm Ellf
 (a character name from World of Warcraft many years ago)

-I'm a self-employed Full-Stack (somewhat) developer from Scotland, living in Ireland.
-I'm still learning backend stuff and thinking about that move to TypeScript.
+I'm a self-employed Full-Stack developer from Scotland, living in Ireland.

 # 📊 My Stats